skim73/Tetris_SFML/README.md

 - X: rotate clockwise
 - Enter: confirm (on menus)
 - ESC: pause (in game)
+- BTW, the terminal is the small black window looking like command prompt that appears along with the game.

 # Remaining goals
 - Sound effects